Active Substance: alectinib hydrochloride

 How is Alecensa used?

 The medicine is available as capsules (150 mg).
 The recommended dose is 4 capsules (600 mg) taken twice a day with food.
-The doctor may decide to reduce the dose or stop treatment temporarily if side effects occur.
+The doctor may reduce the dose or stop treatment temporarily if side effects occur.
 In certain cases treatment should be permanently stopped.
 For further information see the summary of product characteristics (also part of the EPAR).

 How does Alecensa work?